cityofaustin/Residential-Permitting/_project_steps/1-general-process/define.md

 ## Do I need a permit?

 The City of Austin provides a variety of permits to help residents build safe and sustainable projects.
-Many projects require more than one type of permit.
+Many projects require more than one type of permit, and [some smaller projects don't require a permit at all](/residential/residential-toolkit/projects-that-dont-require-a-permit/).

-### &nbsp;

 ## Common types of permits